 “There are many factors in real life that we do not consider when we do evaluation in the lab and even less so in the audiological clinics.
 So we have realized that we need to do something different, but there has so far not been a unified direction towards understanding what and how,” Gitte Keidser says.

-This direction was the focus of discussion when the 16 experts got together to present results, discuss where we are now, and where we are heading when it comes to adding realism to hearing assessment tests.
+This direction was the focus of discussion when an interdisciplinary team of 16 international experts got together to present results, discuss where we are now, and where we are heading when it comes to adding realism to hearing assessment tests.
 The agreement they reached will be published in Ear & Hearing end of 2020.

 The contributors were: Graham Naylor, Karolina Smeds, Volker Hohmann, Ravish Mehra, Thomas Lunner, Simon Carlile, Giso Grimm, Douglas Brungart, Mark Carpenter, Inga Holube, Frances Rapport, Malcolm Slaney, Stefan Launer, Jennifer Campos, Andreas Caduff, and Gitte Keidser.